QuillPusher/QP_Drafts/Value_Interface.md

 'x' is to be able to preserve the semantics of each type (built-in, object, array, etc.) and store the values accordingly.

-##### Improving Efficiency and User Experience

-The Value object is essentially used to create a mapping between an expression 'type' and the 'memory' to be allocated.
-Built-in types (bool, char, int, float, double, etc.) are simpler, since their memory allocation size is known.
-In case of objects, the pointer can be saved, since the size of the object is not known.

-For further improvement, the underlying Clang Type is also identified.
-For example, `X(char, Char_S)`, where `Char_S` is the Clang type.
-Clang types are very efficient, which is important since these will be used in hotspots (high utilization areas of a program).
-The `Value.h` header file has a very low token count and was developed with strict constraints in mind, since it can affect the performance of the interpreter.

-This also enables the user to receive the computed 'type' back in their code and then transform the type into something else (e.g., transform a double into a float).
-Normally, the compiler can handle these conversions transparently, but in interpreter mode, the compiler cannot see all the 'from' and 'to' types, so it cannot implicitly do the conversions.
-So this logic enables providing these conversions on request.

-On-request conversions can also help improve the user experince, by allowing conversion to a desired 'to' type, when the 'from' type is unknown or unclear

 #### Return Value Object
 While interacting with the interpreter, the following code gets a function pointer to `ValueGetter()` from JIT, to help return the object 'V' of type